 Follow the steps below to write an affidavit of title.

-If there are multiple property owners, specify whether the owners are married to each other.
-If yes, provide the date of marriage, any prior names used (i.e., maiden names), and whether the property is or was the principal matrimonial residence.
+If there are multiple owners, specify if they are married, including the marriage date, any prior names (like maiden names), and whether the property is or was their principal matrimonial residence.

 Provide the owner’s address, including the street address, city, state, and zip code.
 Also, specify each owner’s telephone number.